oduerr/stat_demos/documentation/Current_AI_Workflow.md

 - Improve UI, names, style, docs
 - Avoid new features here — stay on scope
 - Can involve **multiple agents** ⚙️,⚙️,⚙️
-  - e.g., one for refactoring, one for docs.
+  - e.g., one for refactoring, one for docs
+  - You might want to create github issues for that
 - For very minor edits (e.g., changing a title), I sometimes code directly myself.

 ---